 EU Declaration of Conformity

-- Manufacturers of Class I devices will have to gather all relevant clinical information, especially for devices that are self-certified under MDD.
+Manufacturers of Class I devices will have to gather all relevant clinical information, especially for devices that are self-certified under MDD.
 This will apply to even those manufacturers whose Class I devices have been on the market for 20+ years.
 Manufacturers can either use already available post-market data or perform a post-market clinical follow-up study (PMCF) to provide clinical information in technical documents (set out in Annexes II & III).
+Hence, manufacturers of those Class I devices that have got a grace period till May 26, 2024, should not wait till the last day.
+They should make a robust system now to start collecting clinical data.

 Post-market surveillance (PMS)